SevWren/Win10-Stop-Services-Processes/README.md

 ## MISC
 ⚠️The custom function: _AdvancedRenamer() is specific to my system.
-To Disable - Change "Glboal $bEnableAdvancedRenamer = 1" to 0
+To Disable Change The variable: "Global $bEnableAdvancedRenamer = 1" to  "Global $bEnableAdvancedRenamer = 0"